-Experiments performed demonstrate that a time series of optical resonance spectra of an evaporating, non-spherical, irregular aerosol particle levitated in an EDB, exhibits patterns which are associated to its evaporation kinetics \cite{Zardi09}.
-Simulated spectra of an evaporating, model aerosol particle show comparable features.
-These patterns can be used to characterize the particle size variation with time.
-The complex physical and chemical mechanisms that govern the size, composition, phase and morphology of aerosol particles in the atmosphere, represent a major challenge for scientists which try to characterize and model them.
-Measurements performed on single aerosol particles ($2 \div 100 \mu$m in diameter) levitated in electrodynamic, optical and acoustic traps, allow one to investigate the individual processes under minimal perturbation and well controlled laboratory conditions \cite{Krieg12}.
-In addition, particle size measurements can now be prepared with unprecedented accuracy (sub-nanometre) and over a wide range of timescales.
-Hence, one can precisely identify the physical state of a particle, while its chemical composition and phase can be determined under conditions of high spatial resolution.
+Experiments demonstrate that a time series of optical resonance spectra of an evaporating, non-spherical, irregular aerosol particle levitated in an EDB, exhibits patterns which are associated to its evaporation kinetics \cite{Zardi09}.
+Simulated spectra of an evaporating, model aerosol particle, exhibit comparable features.
+These patterns can be used to characterize particle size variation with time.
+The complex physical and chemical mechanisms that govern the size, composition, phase, and morphology of aerosol particles in the atmosphere, represent a major challenge for scientists trying to characterize and model them.
+Measurements performed on single aerosol particles ($2 \div 100 \ \mu$m in diameter) levitated in electrodynamic, optical and acoustic traps, allow one to investigate individual processes under minimal perturbation and well controlled laboratory conditions \cite{Krieg12}.
+In addition, particle size measurements can now be performed with unprecedented accuracy (sub-nanometre) over a wide range of timescales.
+Hence, one can precisely identify the physical state of a particle while its chemical composition and phase can be determined under conditions of high spatial resolution.

 Femtosecond spectroscopy opens new perspectives in bioaerosol sensing.
-On one side, the induced nonlinear light emission from the particles is remarkably peaked in the backward direction which is favorable for remote detection, and on the other side quantum control schemes allow discrimination from major interference such as soot and other organic non-biological particles \cite{Wolf10}.
-Optical trapping represents another versatile tool intended for the investigation of aerosol droplets, where the measurements techniques and methodologies include the observation of elastically-scattered light, the measurement of a Raman or fluorescence fingerprint, and the application of conventional brightfield microscopy.
-An in-depth treatment of optical trapping and the associated techniques can be found in \cite{Wills09}.
+On one side, the induced nonlinear light emission from the particles is remarkably peaked in the backward direction which is favourable for remote detection, and on the other side quantum control schemes allow discrimination from major interference such as soot and other organic non-biological particles \cite{Wolf10}.
+Optical trapping represents another versatile tool for investigating aerosol droplets \cite{Reich20}, where measurements techniques and methodologies include the observation of elastically-scattered light, measurement of a Raman or fluorescence fingerprint and application of conventional brightfield microscopy.
+An in-depth treatment of optical trapping and of the associated techniques can be found in Ref. \cite{Wills09}.